AdaCore/spark2014/docs/ug/en/source/how_to_use_gnatprove_in_a_team.rst

   warning to alert the user about possible unsoundness if these policies are violated.

+.. index:: Valid; limitation

+* Attribute 'Valid is currently assumed to always return True, as no invalid value can be constructed in SPARK (see :ref:`Data Validity`).

+.. index:: validity; limitation

+* Values read from an external source are assumed to be valid values.
+  Currently there is no model of invalidity or undefinedness.
+The onus is on the user to ensure that all values read from an external source are valid.
+The use of an invalid value invalidates any proofs associated with the value.

 * When a warning is issued by GNATprove to alert about a possible soundness issue, as it is the case when using instances of ``Unchecked_Conversion`` or address clauses, supression of warnings should be reviewed (see